-Another 300 Telstra jobs gone to improve customer service
+Another 300 Telstra jobs gone with claims it will “improve customer service”

 Telstra looks set to offload up to 300 jobs from its retail business in a move the incumbent telco says will help sharpen up its customer service proposition.